 As the crazy times we live in continue to throw up even more interesting moments, our response to the biggest household spending event of the year will naturally adapt, as will the marketing response from the brands we engage with at Christmas.

-So what kind of trends can we expect?
+So what kind of Christmas trends can we expect for 2022?
 And what could your marketing look like?
 Let’s dive in.

 With Boxing Day shopping predicted to be more successful online than in the ‘real world’, and the rush for online gifts to start even earlier (what do you mean you haven’t started yet?), the tricks and techniques to make us part with our cash will need to be more engaging than ever.